kosli-dev/change/docs/_sources/tutorial/approvals.rst.txt

 Creating Approvals
 ==================

 Many software development processes require an active decision to document an approval for deployment.
 This Human-in-the-Loop decision must be taken by someone responsible for accepting the risk of a given deployment.
 In order to be able to accept the risk, two criteria must be fulfilled:

-1. The change must be understood
+1. The change must be understood.
-2. The acceptance must be documented
+2. The acceptance must be documented.

-You can create the documentation for this approval automatically in your pipelines using Merkely commands.
+Merkely creates the documentation for approvals automatically in your pipelines.

 .. image:: ../images/approvals.png

 Merkely makes a dashboard for the cumulative change in the deployment, based on a list of the source git commits.
-Provide two git references: one for what is currently in production, and one for what you would like to deploy.
-The command will generate the git commit list between these two commits.
+You simply provide two git references: one for what is currently in production, and one for what you would like to deploy.
+Merkely will generate the git commit list between these two commits.

-In this example from the image above, to create the approval for deploying the artifact created at the master commit you would use the following parameters in the :ref:`log_approval`:
+In this example from the image above, to document the approval for deploying the artifact created at the master commit you would use the following parameters.

 +------------------------------+--------------------+
 | MERKELY_OLDEST_SRC_COMMITISH | production         |